Top Five: Vegetarian and Vegan Spots

 1165 Mainland Street, Yaletown

-At the Meet restaurants (along with Yaletown, you’ll find them in Mt Pleasant and Gastown), they’re known for their colossal burgers, but the poutine shouldn’t be missed either!
-With a round-up for four varieties, we’ve never felt so Canadian while also feeding our veggie-loving souls.
+At the MeeT restaurants (along with Yaletown, you’ll find them in Mt Pleasant and Gastown), they’re known for their colossal burgers, but the poutine shouldn’t be missed either!
+With a round-up for three varieties, we’ve never felt so Canadian while also feeding our veggie-loving souls.
 You’ll also find bowls and salads chock full of greenery, so you can be as gluttonous or virtuous as you like.

 Do Chay Saigon Vegetarian